imagej/imagej.github.io/_pages/news/2009-04-20-summer-of-code-we-got-us-three-students.md

 ---
-title: 2009-04-20 - Summer of Code › We got us three students
+title: "2009-04-20 - Summer of Code: We got us three students"
 ---

 Even if we did not get the number of slots we wished for -- by far -- the summer of code is *on*!